Decorating tips on choosing the right cushions for your room

 On a large sofa, you can introduce many cushions in different sizes, shapes, patterns and textures depending on the mood you want to achieve.

-For a formal and more structured look
+Cushions for a formal and more structured look

-For a casual and relaxed look.
+Create a casual and relaxed look.

 Mix cushions in different colours, shapes, patterns and sizes.
-Use cotton, linens mixed with floral or geometrics patterns of different scales.
+Use cotton, linens mixed with floral or geometric patterns of different scales.
 A great combination is a matched pair of square solid coloured cushions that contrast with the colour of your sofa and add two interesting quirky- patterned, oddly shaped or embellished cushions that reference either the colour of your sofa or the colour of your solid cushions like in the image below.